 A few photos from winter 2016 when you could see a bit more of the surrounding area…

 Here’s a link to DOC info on the walk.
-I’ve seen a map of a network of trails at the Jacks Point end inland from the lake, much of which is an upmarket golf course and housing estate, but I can’t remember where (possibly on the trail itself).
 If you follow the main track from Poplar Drive in Kelvin Heights you will walk along the foreshore of Lake Wakatipu almost all the way to Jacks Point, but note a track branching off to the left as you approach the point, because you can return back down that as part of a circuit.
 The track eventually climbs away from the lake for full-frontal views of the Remarkables, and then you can easily follow some vehicular tracks in an anti-clockwise direction and descend back down to the track for the return walk to Kelvin Heights.
 It’s all very open so you won’t get lost.
 It’s not a hard walk but there are steep sections.